oslllo/larakey/docs/basic-usage/using-artisan-commands/creating-roles-and-permissions-with-artisan-commands.md

-# Creating roles and permissions with Artisan Commands
+# <u>Creating roles and permissions with Artisan Commands</u>

-You can create a role or permission from the console with artisan commands.
+>You can create a role or permission from the console with artisan commands.

 ```bash
 php artisan permission:create-role writer